AdityaBhardwaj394/User_Management/README.md

 and enter npm start to run
 enter npm intall on command line

-Now, we have to sign up else cannot enter enter details
+Now, we have to sign up else cannot logged in enter details in following
 ![image](https://github.com/AdityaBhardwaj394/User_Management/assets/103112612/7425a277-4b9e-4e96-b99c-74dd2ef88034)

 enter login details.